alexgrigoras/multiplayer_game/README.md

-# Multiplayer NodeJS Game
+# Multiplayer Web Game

 ## Description
-A game similar to agar.io which has two circles that grow bigger when they eat other circles.
+A 2-player game similar to agar.io in which players are represented by circles that grow bigger when they eat other spawned circles.

+The demo of the application is available [here](https://alexgrigoras.github.io/multiplayer_game/).
+The application has only the frontend available because the nodejs backend is not hosted anywhere.
+To test the application, clone the repository and run it locally.

-## Components
+## Architecture
 1. Frontend
 	* HTML
 	* CSS